 The IBS & Gut Health Clinic are now accepting new patients, both locally and virtually.
-Patients can be seen in person or via our virtual clinic via Zoom or Skype.
+Patients can be seen in person or via our virtual clinic via video call.

 This preliminary assessment is an opportunity for our clinic to get to know you and make sure this is the right approach to help you take back control of your digestive health.

 Following your initial assessment, your first consultation is scheduled.

 - The history, onset and key characteristics of your illness

 - What has been tried up until this point